Starting out in WELL conferences (using PicoSpan)

 Topics are smaller divisions in the broad category denoted by the conference name.
 Some conferences have hundreds of topics, and there may be up to several hundred responses in each topic.

 Each topic has been started by a WELL member.
 The topic is made up of the responses posted by many different people, expanding the original idea, digressing, returning to the topic, keeping the discussion alive as long as it remains relevant to The WELL community.

 All lists of topics show three things for each topic:

-Here is a sample list of topics:
+Here is an imaginary list of topics:

 In this list, the first topic is number 1, with 4 responses, and its title is "Conference Business."
 You can tell from the number of responses about how big it is.
 You need to know the topic number if you want to read it.